 Current deanery research programme

-- Evaluation of an extended specialty training pilot programme in General Practice.
+- Evaluation of extended specialty training pilot programmes in General Practice

-- Investigation into why specialty trainees go out of programme.
+- Investigation into why specialty trainees go out of programme: a national study

 If you are interested in finding out more about the deanery's research programme, please contact Dr Agius in the first instance.